EuroMillions and Millionaire Raffle Interactive Game Procedures

 - Interactive System:

-- The system accessed via the Website which is used by Camelot to register prospective players, administer accounts, enable Plays (including via a Text Request) and pay Prizes and Millionaire Raffle Prizes.
+- The system accessed via the Site which is used by Camelot to register prospective players, administer accounts, enable Plays and pay Prizes and Millionaire Raffle Prizes.

 - Lucky Dip: